CLIMAAX/crabook/crabook/CRA_steps/beforeyoustart/technical_choices.md

 :::
 ::::

-SSP-RCP scenarios that are used to drive climate models span a broad plausible range of future drivers of climate change, for example very low or low greenhouse gas emissions (SSP1-RCP1.9 and SSP1-RCP2.6, respectively) under the assumption of accelerated and effective climate policy implementation, to intermediate emissions (e.g., SSP2-RCP4.5), or to very high emissions scenarios in the absence of additional climate policies (SSP3-RCP7.0 or SSP5-RCP8.5).
-Considering a range of scenarios allows for the exploration of ‘scenario uncertainty’ in the projected climate outcomes.
+SSP-RCP scenarios that are used to drive climate models span a broad plausible range of future drivers of climate change, for example *very low* or *low greenhouse gas emissions* (SSP1-RCP1.9 and SSP1-RCP2.6, respectively) under the assumption of accelerated and effective climate policy implementation, to *intermediate emissions* (e.g., SSP2-RCP4.5), or to *very high emissions* scenarios in the absence of additional climate policies (SSP3-RCP7.0 or SSP5-RCP8.5).
+Considering a range of scenarios allows for the exploration of 'scenario uncertainty' in the projected climate outcomes.

 :::{admonition} Take home message
 :class: hint